 4. When ready to serve, divide amongst four plates, and top with the toasted pine nuts.

 Serves 4 as a main course.
 Offer with your favorite hummus and some warmed pita bread.
 Serve as a side dish on a lunch summer buffet.

-Variations: Use extra virgin olive oil and white balsamic vinegar instead of the canola oil and orange blossom honey balsamic vinegar.
+Variations: Use extra virgin olive oil and white balsamic vinegar instead of the vegetable oil and orange blossom honey balsamic vinegar.
 You can use whole cooked tail-on shrimp for a different presentation.
 Add some chopped cooked salmon, tuna, or other fish instead of the shrimp.